 Declaration regarding the clarification of the list of goods

 An essential feature of the new law refers to the fact that products and services covered by a trademark application must be identified with sufficient clarity and precision.
-Therefore, owners of Romanian National Trademarks filed prior to 13 July 2020 that claimed the entire class heading included in the Nice Classification may file, until 30 September 2020, a declaration indicating in a clear, precise and specific manner the products and services, other than those expressly covered by the literal meaning of the class heading, that they originally intended to protect, subject to being included in the alphabetical list for that class in accordance with Nice Classification edition in force at the time of filing the trademark application.
+Therefore, owners of Romanian national trademarks filed prior to 13 July 2020 that claimed the entire class heading included in the Nice Classification may file, until 30 September 2020, a declaration indicating in a clear, precise and specific manner the products and services, other than those expressly covered by the literal meaning of the class heading, that they originally intended to protect, subject to being included in the alphabetical list for that class in accordance with the Nice Classification edition in force at the time of filing the trademark application.

-The ROPTO issued partial clarifications at the end of August 2020, saying that this provision applies only to the cases when the entire class heading is affected and not to the cases when only a part of class heading is affected (e.g., insurance in class 36).
+ROPTO issued partial clarifications at the end of August 2020, saying that this provision applies only to the cases when the entire class heading is affected and not to cases when only a part of class heading is affected (e.g., insurance in class 36).
 A major source of uncertainty is how services in class 35 will be considered and what happens to the class headings that cannot express literally the specification of the goods (e.g., building materials).

-vi Inter partes proceedings
+Inter partes proceedings

 There are three types of inter partes proceedings: opposition, cancellation and exhaustion of rights.